The Sideshow (film)

 The Sideshow is a 1928 American silent drama film directed by Erle C. Kenton and starring Marie Prevost, Ralph Graves, and Alan Roscoe.

-Synopsis
+Plot

 A circus is threatened by acts of sabotage organized by a rival company.

 Cast

 Preservation status

 Prints of The Sideshow exist at the French archive Centre national du cinéma et de l'image animée in Fort de Bois-d'Arcy and the UCLA Film and Television Archive.